Blauer Portugieser

 Blauer Portugieser is a red Austrian, Slovenian wine, Croatian wine, Moravian and German wine grape found primarily in the Rheinhessen, Pfalz and wine regions of Lower Austria, Slovenia and Croatia.
 It is also one of the permitted grapes in the Hungarian wine Egri Bikavér (Bull's blood).
 In Germany, the cultivated area covered 4551 ha or 4.5% of the total vineyard area in 2007.
 Wine cellars usually vinify a simple light red wine, which is characterized by a fresh, tart and light body.
 It is also frequently vinified as a rosé.
 Blauer Portugieser is also very well suited as table grapes; however, it is not sold as such because the selling of wine grapes as table grapes is not permitted in the European Union.
 Since 2000, higher quality wines have been vinified from Portugieser grapes.
 The use of oak provides additional aromas in order to compete with Bordeaux varieties.
 DNA profiling has shown that Blauer Portugieser is a cross between Grüner Silvaner (male parent) and Blaue Zimmettraube (female parent; the offspring of Blauer Gänsfüsser).
 Historical ampelographic sources have provided very solid evidence that the geographic area of origin of the variety is Lower Styria (today Slovenian Styria).

 History

 Despite the suggestion of the grape's name of having a Portuguese origin, ampelographers have uncovered little evidence to suggest that this is the case.
-It is often said that the Austrian Johann von Fries brought it from Oporto to his estates near Vöslau in 1772.
+It is often said that the Austrian Johann von Fries brought it from Porto to his estates near Vöslau in 1772.
 In Hungary it was called kékoportó until recently for that reason.
 There is evidence to indicate that the grape was widely established in Austria by the 19th century and that it was then that cuttings were brought to Germany.
 From there the grape increased in planting, becoming very popular during the German red wine boom of the 1970s, when it surpassed Pinot noir (Spätburgunder) in red grape plantings.